10 Things To Do in Kiama NSW

 Other hotels include:

 2. Visit the Big Blowhole and the Little Blowhole

-The Big Blowhole is a must see attraction.
+The Big Blowhole the most famous of all Kiama attractions.
 It is impressive not only because of the quantity of water that spouts but also because of the sound that produces.

 The Little Blowhole is also worth to visit, and it is close to Easts and Kendalls beaches.
 Check the weather before going.
 Big Blowhole is at its best when winds are from southeast while Little Blowhole performs better when winds are coming from northeast direction.